jeff-hykin/quik-stack/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://reactjs.org/docs/how-to-contribute.html#your-first-pull-request)
 ![quik-stack-logo copy 2](https://user-images.githubusercontent.com/17692058/49397262-a845af80-f700-11e8-8b78-cae546c236ba.PNG)

+## How do I get this running?

+- If you're unfamilar with npm, follow `documentation/setup.md` for an automated setup
+- If you've already got a npm environment, `npm install quik-server` and then follow the examples below

 ## Copy-Paste-Go code
 1. Create the following two files (server.js and website.jsx)
 2. Run `npm install -s quik-server;node server.js` in the same directory where you created those files